 What does a civil engineer do?

-Civil engineers plan, design and manage construction projects, from bridges and tall buildings to transport links.
+Civil engineers design and manage construction projects, from bridges and buildings, to transport links and sports stadiums.

 What do I need to do to become a civil engineer?

 You could become a civil engineer through:

 You can do a foundation degree, higher national diploma, or degree in civil engineering.

 Many universities specialise in particular areas of civil engineering, like:

 - coastal engineering